 - 1. A and B shoot by turn.
 A starts first. - 2.
 Before shooting, the player first select one row with at least one block, and one of the two directions "left" and "right", then shoot at this row along that direction.
 The power of the shoot is one of 1, 2 or 3, each with probability of 1/3.
 The power of shoot is the number of blocks (not necessarily consecutive) that can be destroyed in this shoot.
 If the total number of blocks on this row is less than the power of shoot, then all the blocks on this row is destroyed.
 For example, if the player chooses to shoot the 3rd row from the bottom, with direction "right", power 2, and there are 4 blocks on this row, then the left-most two blocks are destroyed. - 3.
 After each shoot, blocks in the air fall down vertically.
 The next player cannot shoot before all the blocks stop falling. - 4.
+Realize that the intermediate battlefields do not have to follow the constraints for starting battlefields.
+For example, it could happens some situations looking as figures (b) or (c), and then, if the power is p, the leftmost/rightmost p blocks of columns which contain a block in this row are destroyed (skipping empty positions). - 5.
 He who destroys the last block wins.

-Assume the starting battlefield is .
-According to rule 1, A shoots first.
+Assume the starting battlefield is A. According to rule 1, A shoots first.
 The table below shows three (not all) possible outcomes of the first shot: